po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

 Work with a partner to implement the following user story:

-* As an instructor, I want to create a group of my students' names and use the data from that group to welcome each of my students to class.
+* As an instructor, I want to create a list of my students' names and use that list to welcome each of my students to class.
 I also want to remove a student who has left the class and replace the name with a new student's name.

 ## Acceptance Criteria